 - Social Psychology

 There are several non-medical career options after MBBS for those curious about exploring managerial careers or other interdisciplinary job areas.
-Some of the popular non-medical career options after MBBS are:
+Some of the popular courses after MBBS without NEET PG:

 - Quality Management and Control